 Planning is actually incompatible with an entrepreneurial society and economy.
 Planning is the kiss of death for entrepreneurship. — Peter Drucker

-- Scenario play
+- Scenario play and exploration

 - Business model canvas